Self-censorship: Legal

 In authoritarian countries, creators of artworks may remove material that their government might find controversial for fear of sanction by their governments.

 Taste and decency

 Taste and decency are other areas in which questions are often raised regarding self-censorship.
 Art or journalism involving images or footage of murder, terrorism, war and massacres may cause complaints as to the purpose to which they are put.
 Curators and editors will frequently censor these images to avoid charges of prurience, shock tactics or invasion of privacy.
-Concepts like political correctness and spiral of silence have been found to contribute to the existence of self-censorship.

 Products intended for children and youthful audiences, such as young adult literature, can be affected by self-censorship in this context.

 When the director of the Los Angeles Museum of Contemporary Art was interviewed regarding his decision to whitewash an antiwar mural showing dollar-draped military coffins, he speculated that the mural would have offended the community in which it was placed.
 He then added that "there were zero complaints, because I took care of it right away".